Romildoescoding/notEfy/README.md

 ## Credits

-- The notEfy app is created and maintained by [Your Name].
+- The notEfy app is created and maintained by Romil.
 - Special thanks to the creators of Framer Motion for React for providing an excellent animation library.

 ## License